Cybersecurity Information for Students

 checkmark imageUpdates fix problems in your operating system (the basic program that runs your computer/device), software, and apps.
 Out-of-date devices are especially vulnerable to viruses and hackers.
 To protect yourself:

-• Turn on automatic updates for your computer, antivirus software, and all apps.
+• Turn on automatic updates for your computer, anti-virus software, and all apps.
 Install updates as soon as you receive notifications that they are available.

 • Shut down or restart your computer once a week.
 This helps make sure software and security updates are properly installed to protect your computer and keep it running smoothly.